cloning-tee-blockchains/cloning-tee-blockchains.github.io/case_studies.md

 #### Responsible Disclosure

-We responsibly disclosed our findings to Ten on July 10, 2024, and suggested our countermeasures to the developers of Ten.
+On July 10, 2024, we responsibly disclosed our findings to Ten and provided the developers of Ten with suggested countermeasures.
+Ten acknowledged the vulnerability as a potential attack vector.